Joenasriani/quest-xsa/README.md

-# Quest-XSA: A Research Guide to Enabling Visible Light, Thermal, and UV Vision on the Meta Quest
+# Quest-XSA: A Research Guide to Enabling Thermal,l and UV Vision on the Meta Quest

+---

+by Quest ReQuest VR https://linktr.ee/questrequestvr

 ---